cloudfoundry-attic/cf-docs-deprecated/content/tools/vmc/installing-vmc.md

 * 1.8.7
 * 1.9.2

-If you have already installed Ruby and RubyGems, then you can skip to [Installing vmc: Procedure](#installing-vmc-procedure).
+If you have already installed Ruby and RubyGems, then you can skip to [Installing vmc: Main Steps](#installing-vmc-main-steps).

 The following sections provide basic information about installing Ruby and RubyGems on Windows and a variety of Linux computers: